 Biblical manhood is not a branding exercise.

-A true man is marked by truthfulness, humility, repentance, courage, self-control, responsibility, and love.
-Not perfection.
-Not polish.
-Not posturing.
-Faithfulness.
+A true, Christian man is marked by truthfulness, humility, repentance, courage, self-control, responsibility, and love.
+Not perfection, polish or posturing but faithfulness.

 That means a man can look impressive and still be false.
 He can look ordinary and still be true.

 It also means the brand makes room for more than one kind of man.
-Some men are naturally bold.
-Some are quieter.
-Some have stories they still struggle to name.
-Some have carried shame so long they barely know what it feels like to be known without fear.
-Christ doesn't call only one type of man.
+Whether you're naturally bold, quiet or have have stories you still struggle to name, Christ doesn't call only one type of man.
 He calls all men into truth.

 What “rising” means in Christ

-It's repentance.
+Rising comes from repentance.
 Renewal.
 Obedience.
 Brotherhood.
-A man leaving what's false and learning to walk in what's true.
+Leaving what's false and learning to walk in what's true.

-That's why Ephesians says to put off the old self, be renewed in the spirit of your mind, and put on the new self.
-Rising isn't rebranding the old man.
-It's learning to live as the new man you are in Christ.
+That's why Ephesians says to put off the old self, be renewed in the spirit of our minds, and put on the new self.
+This isn't rebranding the old man; it's learning to live as the new man we are in Christ.

 So rising looks like this:

-A husband tells the truth instead of going quiet at the kitchen table.
+- Telling the truth instead of going quiet at the kitchen table

-A father owns the tone he brought into the house instead of acting like nothing happened.
+- Owning the tone we brought into the house instead of acting like nothing happened

-A single man stops treating secrecy like privacy and asks a brother for help.
+- Stopping treating secrecy like privacy and asking a brother for help

 The man being called forward

-He's the man who is done protecting a false self.
+We welcome men who are done protecting a false self.

-He's willing to let Christ define him more deeply than his success, failures, or the story he's been carrying.
+True men are willing to let Christ define them more deeply than success, failures, or the stories they've been carrying.

 That includes the man who feels out of place.

-Some men carry hidden shame.
-Some carry identity wounds from home, church, rejection, or years of trying to fit a mold that never fit them.
-Some wrestle with temptations, attractions, confusion, or unwanted patterns they have never known how to say out loud.
-Some don't fit the common script of easy, confident masculinity and have learned to survive by editing themselves.
+You may carry hidden shame or identity wounds from home, church, rejection, or years of trying to fit a mold that never felt comfortable.
+This may take the form of temptations, attractions, confusion, or unwanted patterns you've never known how to talk about.
+We don't all fit the common script of easy, confident masculinity and many of us have learned to survive by editing ourselves.

-That distinction matters because a man is not first defined by his struggle, his history, or the thing he's most afraid to say.
-In Christ, he's called to belong, tell the truth, repent where needed, and walk with brothers instead of staying alone.
+But you should know that you are not first defined by your struggle, history, or what you're most afraid to say.
+In Christ, we belong and are called to tell the truth, repent where needed, and walk with brothers instead of staying alone.

 Romans 8 says we have received the Spirit of adoption, not the spirit of slavery.
 That means Christian men are not being asked to manufacture identity.
-They are being called to live from one they have received.
+We are being called to live from one we have received.

 Where to begin this week